Versions of Blade Runner: The Final Cut (2007)

 The five-disc set was released in Europe on December 3, 2007, and in the US on December 18, 2007.
 Two-disc and four-disc sets were also released, containing some of the features of the five-disc set.

 On November 10, 2008, The Final Cut premiered on Syfy.
 A DVD featurette titled All Our Variant Futures profiled the making of the Final Cut version, including behind-the-scenes footage of Harrison Ford's son, Ben Ford, and the filming of new scenes for the Final Cut.
-According to the documentary, actress Joanna Cassidy made the suggestion to re-film Zhora's death scene while being interviewed for the Dangerous Days: Making Blade Runner documentary, and footage of her making this suggestion is inter-cut with footage of her attending the later digital recording session.
+According to the documentary, Joanna Cassidy made the suggestion to re-film Zhora's death scene while being interviewed for the Dangerous Days: Making Blade Runner documentary, and footage of her making this suggestion is inter-cut with footage of her attending the later digital recording session.
 The Final Cut contains the original full-length version of the unicorn dream, which had never been in any version, and has been restored.
-Additionally, all of the additional violence and alternative edits from the international cut have been inserted.
+All of the additional violence and alternative edits from the international cut have been inserted.
 The Final Cut was re-released on Ultra HD Blu-ray on September 5, 2017, (one month prior to the theatrical release of Blade Runner 2049).
 This release includes standard Blu-ray editions of The Final Cut along with the Dangerous Days documentary on DVD.